Please note: World Passports are not accepted for travel on any JetBlue flight.

 The name on the ID must match the name in the reservation.

 The deadline for REAL ID compliance has been extended to October 1, 2020.
 Please note that some state and federal government websites may still be in the process of being updating.

 Children under the age of 18 and traveling on a domestic flight do not need to show identification or documentation unless they are under 14 days old (physician’s letter required) or are traveling as a lap child (proof of age may be required).

-Customers traveling with an infant as a lap child may be asked for proof of age, such as a passport, birth certificate (copies are acceptable for domestic travel) or an immunization record when the infant's age is questionable.
+Customers traveling with an infant as a lap child will be asked for proof of age, such as a passport, birth certificate (photo or digital copies are acceptable for domestic travel) or an immunization record.

 Infants between three and 14 days old must also have, in the form of a letter, their doctor's approval to travel.